 - short-and long-term liabilities.

-Financial accounting issues specific to the corporate form of organization are examined, followed by an introduction to the statement of cash flows.
+Additional financial accounting issues related to the corporate form of organization are examined later in the course, followed by an introduction to the statement of cash flows.
 Generally accepted accounting principles and ethics are examined throughout the course as they relate to each area.
-Finally, you will learn to apply basic tools for analyzing financial statements.
+You will learn to apply basic tools for analyzing financial statements.
 Finally, you will be introduced to basic accounting issues related to the sole proprietorship and partnership forms of business organization.

 To receive credit for ACCT 253, you must achieve